nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 You can disable this feature by clearing the `NFC_OOB_PAIRING` flag in the application configuration.
 The following paragraphs describe the application behavior when NFC pairing is enabled.

-When the application starts, it initializes and starts the NFCT peripheral, which is used for pairing.
+When the application starts, it initializes and starts the NFCT peripheral that is used for pairing.
 The application does not start advertising immediately, but only when the NFC tag is read by an NFC polling device, for example a smartphone or a tablet with NFC support.
-To trigger advertising without NFC, you can press **Button 4**.
+To trigger advertising without NFC, press **Button 4**.
 The NDEF message that the tag sends to the NFC device contains data required to initiate pairing.
 To start the NFC data transfer, the NFC device must touch the NFC antenna that is connected to the nRF52 device.